 Why an OEM service partner for heat exchangers beats a non-OEM on any given day

 As a plant engineer, you know that choosing your heat exchanger service partner isn't just a box-ticking exercise – it's a decision that impacts every aspect of your plant's performance.
 But with so many factors to consider, how do you sift through the noise to find the solution that meets your needs?
-In this blog post, you’ll discover the differences between maintenance with an OEM and a non-OEM (beyond the shiny labels and sales pitches).
+In this article, you’ll discover the differences between maintenance with an OEM and a non-OEM (beyond the shiny labels and sales pitches).

 Breaking it down: OEMs vs. non-OEMs